avrdudes/avrdude/README.md

 Install emsdk using this [guide](https://emscripten.org/docs/getting_started/downloads.html)

-Then you can run `cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=$EMSDK/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake` to configure your CMake project.
+Then you can run:
+`cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=$EMSDK/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
+to configure your CMake project.

 To build everything use: